 (re-run) My cars sit out every summer since there’s no way they can go into the garage.
 Fires are burning north of here and have been for weeks.
 The Bay Area air is smoky.
 I look at the blue plastic tubs of flammable clothing and think, “It would take days for all of this to… Continue reading Letting Go

-Jim’s job was to put the crunch in the new peanut butter, Jif.
+(re-run) Jim’s job was to put the crunch in Jif, the new peanut butter to rival Skippy.
 One machine chopped the peanuts into slivers, and another machine used pistons to plug the slivers into the creamy product.
-Jim also had to taste test peanut butter that had been sitting on a shelf for three months in… Continue reading Hold the Crunch
+Jim also had to taste-test peanut butter that had been sitting on a shelf for three months in… Continue reading Hold the Crunch

 I picked up some bathroom tile today, and Mark, the warehouse guy, told me that the floor tile for my bath reno was on back order.
 “It’s not that special,” I said.
 “It’s a bunch of colors spattered across the tile.
 I liked it because it’s forgiving and I have three dogs.”
 “I sure miss… Continue reading Here Comes Trouble

 (re-run) Sharon was a Sigma Kappa at U of Cal, Berkeley, in her junior year.
 As she stood outside her sorority house, chatting with the house mom, a guy that she knew from Kappa Sigma crossed the street.
 “Hey Sharon, do you want to go to a pinning party with me tonight?”
 “Okay,” Sharon said,… Continue reading Chemistry is Everything

 (re-run) Tom, the contractor, set up his umpteenth date on Match.com.
 The woman he matched with was from the same affluent town, was the same height as he was, and was ready to meet him at Bridges, the hot spot downtown with the best happy hour.
 But when Ellen walked in, she had on three… Continue reading The Contractor and the Jet Setter